mccoyJosh/ClassInfo/SDEV140/M03/Day2/1_loops.md

 # While

-let's say yu are trying to code something, such as the Fibonacci sequence
+let's say you are trying to code something, such as the Fibonacci sequence

 ```python
 value  = 1